Ocr'd Text:

 theme which undergoes change and development.

-The opening them first section use only four pitches with a distinctive
+The opening theme and first section use only four pitches with a distinctive

 intervallic structure.
 The introduction of a long F piano pedal presents a